Swarali2304/CAT-Performance-Analyzer/README.md

 The tool dynamically generates a detailed, bullet-pointed analysis of CAT test performance, focusing on Accuracy, Question Selection Strategy, and Improvement Areas.
 It presents performance analytics in interactive tables and provides AI-powered insights in a modal window.

+## Deployment

+The project is deployed and hosted on Vercel.
+You can access the live tool at: https://performance-analyzer-sepia.vercel.app/index.html

 ## Features

 - **Dynamic Prompt Generation:** Constructs a prompt for the Gemini AI model based on the provided JSON performance data, ensuring relevant and personalized insights.